Edirom/Edirom-Online/README.md

 You can get links to edition xar packages for instance from the [sample edition releases](https://github.com/Edirom/EditionExample/releases) (copy link to xar file listed under "Assets") or releases of the [Klarinettenquintett op.
 34 WeV P.11](https://git.uni-paderborn.de/wega/klarinettenquintett-edirom/-/releases) (copy link to xar file at the bottom of the box).

-Option (b): By copying one or more edition xar packages to the directory **/backend/autodeploy** you can also pass editions into the Edirom Online.
+Option (b): By copying one or more edition xar packages to the directory **/backend/autodeploy** inside the directory of the cloned repository (from Step 1) you can also pass editions into the Edirom Online.
+You can for instance download xar packages from the release page listed in Option (a).

-If you want to you can dive deeper into the process of [building sample data], but at this step providing the public location or a copy of a xar file is enough.
+If you want to you can also dive into the process of [building sample data] yourself, but at this step providing the public location or a copy of a xar file is enough.

 **Step 4**: Start Edirom Online.